What is Agentic AI?

 • Reasoning: Sophisticated decision-making based on context and trade-offs.

-• Reinforced Learning: Dynamically evolve by interacting with their environment and receiving feedback from these interactions.
+• Reinforced Learning: From a machine learning method perspective, it dynamically evolves by interacting with its environment and receiving feedback from these interactions.

-• Language Understanding: The capacity to comprehend and follow complex instructions.
+• Language Understanding: Leveraging natural language processing and natural language understanding (NLU), it can comprehend and follow complex instructions.

 • Workflow Optimization: Efficient execution of multi-step processes.

 In discussions about Agentic AI, you’ll often encounter the term ‘AI agents.’
 While closely related, these terms have distinct meanings.
-Agentic AI refers to the overarching concept of artificial intelligence systems capable of independent action and goal achievement, while AI agents are the individual components within this system that perform specific tasks.
+Agentic AI is the overall concept of artificial intelligence systems that can act independently and achieve goals.
+AI powered agents are the individual components within the system that execute tasks.

-Different Types of Agents in an Agentic Architecture
+Types of AI Agents in an Agentic Architecture

 AI agents are the foundational elements of agentic AI architecture, driving the future of intelligent automation.
 At its heart, agentic AI is about seamlessly integrating specialized agents, each designed for a unique purpose.